Swakopmund

+Outside the city, the Rossmund Desert Golf Course is one of only five all-grass desert golf courses in the world.
+Nearby is a farm that offers camel rides to tourists and the Martin Luther steam locomotive, dating from 1896 and abandoned in the desert.

 History

 Etymology

-The Herero called the place Otjozondjii.
-The name of the town is derived from the Nama word Tsoakhaub ("excrement opening") describing the Swakop River in flood carrying items in its riverbed, including dead animals, into the Atlantic Ocean.
-However, Professor Peter Raper, Honorary Professor: Linguistics, at the University of the Free State points out that the name for Swakopmund is based on the San language, specifically from xwaka (rhinoceros) and ob (river).

-The German settlers changed it to Swachaub, and when in 1896 the district was officially proclaimed, the version Swakopmund (German: Mouth of the Swakop) was introduced.
+The town is named after the Swakop River.
+The German settlers rendered it Swachaub, and when in 1896 the district was officially proclaimed, the version Swakopmund (German: Mouth of the Swakop) was introduced.

+The Herero called the place Otjozondjii, which means 'place of seashells'.

 Until World War I

-Captain Curt von François founded Swakopmund in 1892 as the main harbour for the Imperial German colony—the natural deep sea harbour at Walvis Bay belonged to the British.
+Captain Curt von François founded Swakopmund in 1892 as the main harbour for the Imperial German colony—the natural deep-sea harbour at Walvis Bay belonged to the British.
 The founding date was on August 8 when the crew of gunboat Hyäne erected two beacons on the shore.
-Swakopmund was chosen for its availability of fresh water and a relatively easy connection into the centre of the South West African territory, particularly the Otjimbingwe and Windhoek.
+Swakopmund was chosen for the availability of fresh water and a relatively easy connection into the centre of the South West African territory, particularly Otjimbingwe and Windhoek.
 Other sites such as Sandwich Harbour and Cape Cross were found unsuitable due to dune belts that block the way to the hinterland.

-The Swakop site did, however, not offer any natural protection to ships lying off the coast, a geographical feature not often found along Namibia's coast.
+The Swakop site did not offer any natural protection to ships lying off the coast, a geographical feature sparsely located along Namibia's coast.
 When the first 120 Schutztruppe soldiers and 40 settlers were offloaded at Swakopmund in 1893, they had to dig caves into the sand for shelter.
 The offloading was done by Kru tribesmen from Liberia who used special boats.
 Woermann-Linie, the operator of the shipping route to Germany, employed 600 Kru at that time.

-Swakopmund quickly became the main port for imports and exports for the whole territory, and was one of six towns which received municipal status in 1909.
+Swakopmund quickly became the main port for imports and exports for the whole territory and was one of six towns which received municipal status in 1909.
 Many governmental departments for German South West Africa had offices in Swakopmund.
-During the Herero Wars a concentration camp for Herero people was operated in town.
-Inmates were forced into slave labour; approximately 2,000 Herero died.
+During the Herero Wars and subsequent Herero and Nama genocide, a concentration camp for Herero people was operated in town.
+Inmates were forced into slave labour, resulting in the death of approximately 2,000 Herero.

-Soon, the harbour created by the "Mole" (breakwater) silted up, and in 1905, work was started on a wooden jetty, but in the long run this was inadequate.
+Soon, the harbour created by the "Mole" (breakwater) silted up, and in 1905, work was started on a wooden jetty, but in the long term this was inadequate.
 In 1914, construction of a steel jetty was therefore commenced.
 Trading and shipping companies founded branches in Swakopmund.